DuFanYin/IS212-G8T4/backend/__tests__/README.md

   - should return tasks by project including those from projects[]
   - should compute project progress including multi-project tasks

+- tasks/attachments.test.js (6)
+  - Task Attachments API › should allow a staff user to upload an attachment and save it in storage/<taskId>/
+  - Task Attachments API › should reject unsupported file formats
+  - Task Attachments API › should prevent unauthorized users from adding attachments
+  - Task Attachments API › should allow task owner to remove an attachment
+  - Task Attachments API › should allow a manager collaborator to remove an attachment
+  - Task Attachments API › should not allow unrelated users to remove attachments

+- tasks/recurring-tasks.test.js (3)
+  - should create a recurring task
+  - should update recurrence of a task
+  - should create a new recurring task when completed

 ### Subtask Management Tests

 - subtasks/create.test.js (2)